wpyoga/boto3-docs-reformat/README.md

 ## Bugs

 It's currently a simple hack and slash.
 I'm planning to rewrite the script, to read the HTML file into memory as a nested OrderedDict, and then manipulate the tags there.
 I don't want to have to resort to a 3rd party library, so I would just have to do this myself.
+Using an OrderedDict will also make all the transformation goals much easier to achieve.

 Also, currently everything has to be done by hand, and all these can actually be automated:
 - the html docs need to be copied over